 Good warm, insulated pac boots, are ideal.
 Wool or fleece hats, warm gloves and a good down or synthetic fill jacket is the way to go.
 Insulated pants are a good idea; either down pants or synthetic fill pants.
 A balaclava or fleece face mask is great, as well.
 Have good rain/snow gear (pants and jacket), as well as weather covers for your camera gear.

-Some kind of large dry bag is helpful on the boat; I use one like this to stuff my lens and camera inside if the waves start splashing overboard or when we decide to take off and move locations.
+Some kind of large dry bag is helpful on the boat; I use one to stuff my lens and camera inside if the waves start splashing overboard or when we decide to take off and move locations.
 It's a little more user-friendly than having to pack everything away inside a standard daypack or camera pack.
 Something like a 30-40L dry bag is perfect, depending on which lens/camera setup you need it for.
 It's not critical, but useful.
 Something you can easily put your longest lens inside with the camera attached is all you need.

 I recommend chemical hand-warmer packs if you need them.
 Some folks like these for their feet as well (I don't find them helpful for my feet, myself); I'll have plenty along you're welcome to use, but it's always a good idea to have some extra.